-- 2.2.2 Benefits of Yoga on Human Body -
+- 2.2.2 Benefits Of Yoga

 Unlike other physical exercises, which give benefits to the body only, Yoga benefits Body, mind, and soul.
 Also, no other exercise give benefits to internal organs and glands, while for good health it is very essential that they all should work properly.
 Below are some of the benefits of yoga: